 Combining different furniture styles and pieces from different periods has long been a practice and trends in interior design.
 If you don’t do a bit of mixing and matching, you run the risk of having a room that looks like it came right off the showroom floor, even if you use top quality furniture.
 However, if you don’t know what you are doing, combining styles can make a room look like a poorly organized thrift store.

 The secret to good furniture and decor combining is to match major furniture pieces such as a sofa and a love seat and add small pieces of furniture and accents from other designers.
 Creating layers can give a room a unique and individualistic look and feel.
 If you start with a contemporary sofa as a center piece, try accentuating it with a lacy throw from the 1800's or set a vase from the 40's at its side.

 Family heirlooms can also help to personalize someone’s space.
 When mixing furniture, it is a good idea to limit your color palette, so the room does not look too busy.
 A sharp single tone piece of furniture (like our black Branch Dining Table below) can look great against a white background or muted pallet.
 You should also balance the scale of the furniture in the room as lighter objects tend to look good when they sit on top of or beside heavier pieces of furniture.

-Once limited to rose and sailboat patterns, wallpaper has emerged as an art form.
+Once limited to rose and sailboat patterns, now wallpaper has emerged as an art form trend in interior design.
 An accent wall with boldly colored wallpaper can make a room look bigger and make it come alive.
 Wallpaper that is subtly textured can make the colors and furniture around it pop out more.

 Cool Indie Artwork